 Kansas Junior Golf Scholarship

-Applications for the 2020 Kansas Junior Golf Scholarship must be submitted by March 27, 2020.
+Applications for the 2020 Kansas Junior Golf Scholarship are closed.

 Kansas Junior Golf Scholarships are awarded based on the following criteria: